Risks and causes of ovarian cancer

 Anything that can increase your risk of cancer is called a risk factor.
 Those that lower the risk are called protective factors.

 Having one or more risk factors doesn’t mean that you will definitely get cancer.

 Inherited faulty genes

-Most ovarian cancers are due to gene changes that develop during a woman’s life and are not inherited.
-But between 5 and 15 out of 100 ovarian cancers (5 to 15%) are caused by an inherited faulty gene.
-Faulty inherited genes that increase the risk of ovarian cancer include BRCA1 and BRCA2.
-These genes also increase the risk of breast cancer.
+Between 5 and 15 out of 100 ovarian cancers (5 to 15%) are caused by an inherited faulty gene.
+Inherited genes that increase the risk of ovarian cancer include faulty versions of BRCA1 and BRCA2.
+Faults in these genes also increase the risk of breast cancer.